Cinderpe1t/TBS_Robotics_RMRC_Motor_Setup/README.md

 ## Servo motor test drive with DYNAMIXEL Wizard 2.0
 - Search motor
   - Make sure the motor has the latest firmware installed first
-  - Need to scan all protocol, all speed and ID’s if motor is not easily found
+  - Need to scan all protocol, all speed and IDs if motor is not easily found
 - Upgrade firmware
 - Detect or assign ID
 - Setup communication data rate speed (baud rate, or bit rate)